Offshore wind builders to cut more projects in world's top market

 Britain wants to have offshore wind farms as part of its energy mix in a bid to cut carbon emissions in the power sector and to diversify its energy resources.

-The LCF currently allows for 2.35 billion pounds per year and will rise to 7.6 billion pounds from 2020 to support Britain's low-carbon energy projects.
+The LCF currently allows for 2.35 billion pounds ($3.85 billion) per year and will rise to 7.6 billion pounds from 2020 to support Britain's low-carbon energy projects.

 In 2015/16, owners of offshore wind farms will receive a guaranteed electricity price of 155 pounds per megawatt-hour (MWh) produced, as part of a new government subsidy system.
 That compares to a current British wholesale power price of about 48 pounds.